industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 date with the upstream.
 This is important because, for example, a pull request from another contributor might have been accepted into the mainstream while we have been working on our local fork.
-Some of these changes might also affect the code we have been working, and we should make sure our changes are based on the latest code in the upstream.
+Some of these changes might also affect the code we have been working on, and we should make sure our changes are based on the latest code in the upstream.
 This can avoid overly complicated merge conflicts in the repository when making a pull request.